nullstone-io/nullstone/docs/CLI.md

 ## apply
 Runs a Terraform apply on the given block and environment.
 This is useful for making ad-hoc changes to your infrastructure.
+This plan will be executed by the Nullstone system.
+In order to run a plan locally, check out the `nullstone workspaces select` command.
 Be sure to run `nullstone plan` first to see what changes will be made.

 #### Usage